ibm-cloud-docs/discovery-data/curations.md

 The Curations feature is beta functionality.
 {: beta}

-Use curations to specify the exact document to return in response to a specific query.
+Use curations to specify the exact document to return in response to a specific natural language query.
 Curations can guarantee that frequent or important questions always return the most valuable document.
 The `confidence_score` for a curated query is always `1.00000`.

+This beta feature is only available from the API and is applied only to natural language queries, not queries that are specified by using the Discovery Query Language.
+Beta features are not available from the SDKs.

-This beta feature is only available when using the API and can be used to specify up to 1,000 curations.
-For details, see [Create curation](https://{DomainName}/apidocs/discovery-data#createcuration){: external} in the API reference.
+You can define up to 1,000 curations.
+For more information, see [Create curation](https://{DomainName}/apidocs/discovery-data#createcuration){: external} in the API reference.

 This example shows how a curation is added with the API.
 When querying with the same or similar `natural_language_query` the document with the `document_id` of `document_id1234` is returned.